I am a papercraft enthusiast, and I enjoy sharing tips and resources about the hobby, especially with beginners.

 ScrapBook: Tell Your Story makes touchscreen-based scrapbooking quite rewarding.
-The app’s touch-based interface lets you resize and rotate graphical elements with your fingertips at ease, mix notes, photos, maps and voice and create an excellent journal.
-You can drag and drop multiple elements to your digital journal.
+The app’s touch-based interface lets you resize and rotate graphical elements with your fingertips at ease, mix notes, photos, maps, and voice and create an excellent journal.
+You can drag and drop multiple elements into your digital journal.

 Regular updates include plenty of new elements, including skins, themes, and other embellishments.
 Skins include a variety of font colors, styles, borders, and frames that can really make a huge difference to your newly-created scrapbook.

 If you want to create a full-fledged photo album, then Skrappy may be the right app choice for you.
-After selecting a theme, the fun part of scrapbooking begins—you can add plenty of design elements and embellishments such as borders, clips arts, backgrounds and frames.
-You can also turn your scrapbook into an audio-visual extravaganza by adding multimedia elements like music files, video files and voice memos.
+After selecting a theme, the fun part of scrapbooking begins—you can add plenty of design elements and embellishments such as borders, clip arts, backgrounds, and frames.
+You can also turn your scrapbook into an audio-visual extravaganza by adding multimedia elements like music files, video files, and voice memos.

 Skrappy also offers plenty of touchscreen-enabled editing choices and looks like a photo-editing app.
 You can crop objects and photos, mask them into shapes, add layers/reorder them and tweak adjustments to rotate and move objects.
-You can also change the color, brightness/contrast, hue and sepia settings of a photograph.
-I love the masking option that lets me fit photos into different types of shapes like square, oval and circle.
+You can also change the color, brightness/contrast, hue, and sepia settings of a photograph.
+I love the masking option that lets me fit photos into different types of shapes like squares, ovals, and circles.

 Skrappy is a cool app, but costs around 2 bucks (in pounds).
 But for a cost, you get plenty of editing options, themes, and backgrounds.
 It’s a mini-Photoshop-cum-scrapbooking application and quite good interface-wise.

 5. Scrap IT

 Scrap It makes digital scrapbooking an enjoyable experience.
-Its top-notch art, exceptional controls and objects allow you to create stunning scrapbooks for all occasions, be it birthday, wedding or a festival.
-Instead of a scrapbook, you have a nifty “scrapboard” that lets you arrange photos, add stickers, frames, backgrounds and create visually enticing digital journals.
+Its top-notch art, exceptional controls, and objects allow you to create stunning scrapbooks for all occasions, be it birthdays, weddings, or festivals.
+Instead of a scrapbook, you have a nifty “scrap board” that lets you arrange photos, add stickers, frames, and backgrounds, and create visually enticing digital journals.